About Susan

 Susan is a member of the Nova Scotia Association of Osteopaths (NSAO) and the Massage Therapy Association of Nova Scotia (MTANS).
 She enjoys helping people prevent disease through moving with greater ease.

-As an example, ankle and foot pain will cause biomechanical compensations that restrict a person's walkability.
+As an example, ankle and foot pain will cause bio-mechanical compensations that restrict a person's walkability.
 These compensations will change how a person walks and create unnecessary strain in the knee, hip, or low-back as the body adapts to absorb the force of gravity and impact.

 Manual Osteopaths assess and treat your body using a variety of manual and movement therapy techniques to ease restrictions, normalize compensations, and enable a return to optimal function.
+This includes:

 General Osteopathic Technique